Sildenafil (Please Read the PDR for a Full Discussion)

 How Does Sildenafil Work?

-Sildenafil is primarily thought of as an erectile dysfunction (ED) medication, but it can be extremely effective for PE, as well.
+Sildenafil is primarily thought of as an erectile dysfunction (ED) medication, but it can be effective for PE, as well.
 What is most interesting is that ED often is an underlying cause of PE.
 Sometimes, the same stress that causes either one can cause both.
 However, ED itself can begin a cascade of changes that results in PE.

 Men with ED often attempt to keep themselves erect with increasing levels of stimulation either with a partner or when masturbating.
 This intense stimulation can inadvertently result in ejaculation before they would like and can occur even when the penis is not fully erect.
 When a full erection is supported by a PDE5i like sildenafil, the need to maintain an erection with overly energetic stimulation is no longer necessary and a more well-timed orgasm can follow.

 Many men who take sildenafil for ED and who do not have PE also report that they will find it takes longer to orgasm than they might have anticipated.

 What are Some Important Things My Doctor Should Know?

 - History of problems getting or maintaining erections

 - Thoughts of doing harm to yourself at any point in the past

 - History of mental illness in you or your family (e.g., depression, psychosis, bipolar disorder, manic depression)

 - Diabetes requiring medication